 Maryland Proton Treatment Center

-The Maryland Proton Treatment Center (“MPTC”) will be a state of the art, leading edge cancer center that will bring a highly advanced form of cancer treatment available today - proton therapy - to Baltimore, the State of Maryland, Washington, DC, Delaware and Northern Virginia.
+The Maryland Proton Treatment Center (“MPTC”) will be a leading edge cancer center that will bring a highly advanced form of cancer treatment - proton therapy - to Baltimore, the State of Maryland, Washington, DC, Delaware and Northern Virginia.

 The Maryland Proton Treatment Center is expected to begin treating patients in 2015.

 |owner / developer||Maryland Proton Treatment Center, LLC /

 |architect / construction||Haskell Architects and Engineers, P.A.|

 Proton therapy is a highly advanced form of radiation treatment that has the ability to provide cancer patients positive clinical outcomes, shorter treatment times and substantially fewer side effects or complications.

 Proton therapy uses accelerated subatomic particles (protons) to precisely treat cancerous tumors throughout the body.
 It is more precise than conventional forms of radiation treatment, delivering an exact, high dose of radiation to a tumor while sparing surrounding healthy tissue from damage.